tinymce/generator-tinymce/CONTRIBUTING.md

 Note that you will need `yarn` installed.
 We may remove that requirement in the future.

-Once that's done, you can just run `npm run prepublishOnly` after each change.
+Once that's done, you can just run `npm run prepublishOnly && npm link` after each change.

 To test, go to an empty folder and run `yo tinymce`.